The Core Curriculum Committee is a standing committee of the Faculty Senate of the University of Southern Maine.

 Mar.
 5 - Meeting Link

 May 7 - Meeting Link

 CCC members represent programs, schools and colleges across the University.
 Composition follows policy set by the Faculty Senate in 2011.
 Representatives are elected by processes in place in their college/program/school.
 Contact firstname.lastname@example.org for information.

 The CCC currently has a vacancy for an at-large, part-time faculty representative to the committee.
 The term for this position is one-year.
 If you are interested in serving, please email me directly at email@example.com.

 Course Proposal and Review

 The CCC requests that all programs with placeholder Capstones that have yet to be reviewed submit proposals to assess alignment between course and Core Capstone outcomes.
 Programs have been contacted by the assistant provost with information on this process, which also appears below.
-The CCC requested that proposals be submitted by the end of fall semester, 2018.
+The CCC requested that proposals be submitted by the end of fall semester, 2019.

 Other Core Courses:

 For courses in cultural interpretation or sociocultural analysis please contact Susan McWilliams at firstname.lastname@example.org for guidance and proposal forms.

 Prior to fall 2011, the Core Curriculum was based on the following course criteria: